democore/ReforgerLoadout/README.md

 This is an Arma Reforger Addon that redresses the player in an equipment loadout.
 It's a neat example of how to spawn items on the server and then have the client equip them, as this has a few quirks you have to know about with the current arma reforger patch.

-HUGE thanks to klamacz from BI, who tirelessly helped my figure all this out.
+HUGE thanks to klamacz from BI, who tirelessly helped me figure all this out.
 Thanks so much, you're a legend!

 The code is here:
 https://github.com/democore/ReforgerLoadout/tree/master/Scripts/Game/LoadoutManager